 Heather began publishing online in 2001.
 By 2005 www.dooce.com was generating enough advertising for her husband Jon to quit his office job and focus on the blog business.
 However, Heather’s career illustrates both the economic and noneconomic perils of blogging.
 You can see some of the trends in the titles of the thought pieces that regularly appeared in the New York Times, the Washington Post, and Slate:

 “That Outrageous Mommy Blogger Who Refuses to Stop Writing About Her Kid Highlights a Key Parent-Child Generational Gap” (Not Heather, BTW, she respects her teen and tween daughters’ boundaries.
 Mostly.)

 “How the Mom Internet Became a Spotless, Sponsored Void: Gritty Blogs Have Given Way to Staged Instagram Photos”

 Eventually website advertising dried up for all the Mommies, even dooce.
 Heather couldn’t bring herself to whore out her children as advertisements for appliances.
 She continued writing sporadically.
 But after divorcing and becoming a fulltime single mom, she was forced to find a stressful job with a local nonprofit.

 Like blogging and the Romney campaign, the Mormon Moment eventually disappeared.
-Careful observers heard the door slam shut in November 2015, when the Brethren announced a virulently unchristian policy targeting the children of lesbian and gay parents who are legally married.
+Careful observers heard the door slam shut in November 2015, when the Brethren announced a virulently unchristian policy targeting the children of lesbian and gay parents.